Katie's Garden was started in 1997 by Susie Davis in her back garden when her daughter - the eponymous Katie - was still a toddler.

 The staff include an eclectic assortment of plant-lovers from a variety of backgrounds.

 And Katie?
-At university but occasionally spotted at a potting bench or chasing young brother Alastair around the glasshouses.
+At university but occasionally spotted at a potting bench, as is her younger brother Alastair.

 Actress and TV presenter Penelope Keith visited Katie's Garden in the autumn of 2014 as part of filming for the first series of 'Penelope Keith's Hidden Villages'.